Eugen Filotti: Director of the Press

 In the following year, there were other conflicts which surfaced in the Romanian PEN, reflecting the political turmoil in Romania.
-On February 11, 1934, at the Extraordinary General Assembly of the Romanian PEN, Alexandru Busuioceanu, who was also Eugen Filotti's deputy at the Direcţion of the Press and of Informations, brought to the attention of the attendants that "three members of the Romanian PEN, Nae Ionescu, Dragoş Protopopescu and Nichifor Crainic had been arrested, without a warrant because they had freely expressed their opinions" Busuioceanu, supported by Perpessicius, demanded that the leadership of the Romanian PEN intervene for their release.
-The three writers, known for their sympathies for the Iron Guard, had been arrested as part of the crack down following the assassination of prime minister Ion G. Duca.
+On February 11, 1934, at the Extraordinary General Assembly of the Romanian PEN, Alexandru Busuioceanu, who was also Eugen Filotti's deputy at the Direcţion of the Press and of Informations, brought to the attention of the attendants that "three members of the Romanian PEN, Nae Ionescu, Dragoș Protopopescu and Nichifor Crainic had been arrested, without a warrant because they had freely expressed their opinions" Busuioceanu, supported by Perpessicius, demanded that the leadership of the Romanian PEN intervene for their release.
+The three writers, known for their sympathies for the Iron Guard, had been arrested as part of the crackdown following the assassination of prime minister Ion G. Duca.
 Victor Eftimiu, as president of the PEN indicated that he had requested information regarding how the three members of the PEN Club were treated during their arrest, but was opposed to any other actions of support by the PEN.
 The differences of opinion between the democratic oriented members and the right wingers sharpened.
 When new elections for a committee were called in 1934, two lists of candidates were submitted to the General Assembly.
 The first, presented by Victor Eftimiu, which also included Eugen Filotti as a candidate was politically independent, while a second list, presented by Ion Petrovici, included as candidates Ion Pillat, Tudor Vianu, Perpessicius and Lucian Blaga was leaning towards the political right.
 Victor Eftimiu's list received 72% of the votes while the list proposed by Ion Petrovici had only 28%.
 After this decision Nichifor Crainic resigned from the Romanian PEN.
 However the tensions, reflecting the contradictions of Romanian society in the 1930s remained.